acornapps/minic-home/README.md

 ![minic status](./assets/images/minic-dashboard.png)

-Now you can experience the Cocktail Cloud !.
-Go to “Getting strated” guide and enjoy.
+Now you can experience the Cocktail Cloud !